 Our National Library, named after the author of the first Lithuanian book, Martynas Mažvydas, has been recently renewed and the locals couldn't be happier and more excited about it!
 Grab your book or buy a book about Vilnius (check the recommendations here ↓ below) and hide from the rain at the local library.
 There is a cafe inside, so you can also grab a coffee.

 - Vilnius.
 Wilno.
 Vilna.
 Three Short Stories - a wonderful history and fiction blend by Kristina Sabaliauskaitė;

 - Vilnius: City of Strangers - the fascinating history of our capital city by Laimonas Briedis;

 - Vilnius Poker - called one of the best Lithuanian books ever, it's a novel about the Soviet era in Vilnius.

 If you don't feel like exploring Vilnius Old Town in the rain, why not consider a day trip, maybe it's not raining in another part of Lithuania?
-As it is a reletively small country, almost nothing in Lithuania is too far away for a day trip.
+As it is a relatively small country, almost nothing in Lithuania is too far away for a day trip.
 Visit towns such as Trakai, Kernavė, Druskininkai or Anykščiai, cities like Kaunas or Klaipėda, discover the wonderful nature of our national parks or spend half a day at the Lithuanian seaside.
-Check this blog post out and choose the best day trip destination for you!
+Check our blog post out and choose the best day trip destination for you!

-Bird's eye view picture of Kaunas
+Bird's eye View picture of Kaunas